Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 ### Overcharged mana card (1)
 common
 - *Wizard I*, bad mana early but highest mana giver if you can set it up
-- *Sapphire guard*, mana isn't great but it also gives shield, decent option before you get one of the above, but you still want another overcharged mana card.
+- *Sapphire guard*, mana isn't great but it also gives shield, decent option before you get one of the others, but you still want another overcharged mana card.
 It can synergies with *Lady of the knight* for a combat card focused deck.
 - *Young witch*, gives a lot of mana but exiles so can only be used once

 uncommon